mhrst/bottom_sheet_bar/README.md

 - **`Color color`** - The background color of the toolbar and bottom sheet.
 Defaults to `Colors.white`
 - **`Color backdropColor`** - The backdrop color that overlays the [body] widget when the bottom sheet is expanded.
 Defaults to `Colors.transparent` (no backdrop)
 - **`BorderRadius borderRadius`** - Provide a border-radius to adjust the shape of the toolbar
+- **`BorderRadius borderRadiusExpanded`** - Provide a border-radius to adjust the shape of the bottom-sheet when expanded
 - **`double height`** - The height of the collapsed toolbar.
 Default to `kToolbarHeight` (56.0)
 - **`bool isDismissable`** - If `true`, the bottom sheet can be dismissed by tapping elsewhere.
 Defaults to `true`
 - **`bool locked`** - If `true`, the bottom sheet cannot be opened or closed with a swipe gesture.
 Defaults to `true`